Cooking Rice with Coconut Oil Could Cut the Calories in Half, Say Researchers

 A cup of white rice has about 200 calories—not insignificant considering it’s most often used as a small part of a larger dish.
 But there’s an easy, natural way to make rice less caloric: add a little fat, then let it cool.
-According to research presented at the American Chemical Society’s national meeting, using coconut oil and a refrigerator can slash calories by as much as 60%.
+According to research presented at the American Chemical Society’s national meeting in 2015, using coconut oil and a refrigerator can slash calories by as much as 60%.

 Rice is made up of both digestible and resistant starch.
 Humans don’t have the enzymes to digest that second type, so resistant starch isn’t transformed into sugar and absorbed in the bloodstream like digestible starch.
 The more resistant starch a food has, the fewer calories from that starch our bodies will absorb.